steam/presentations/oss-by-default/open-source-by-default.md

 # all work, both internal _**and**_ external happens in the public github repos

-^ we do not work on a private copy of the repository when making a previously private repository public we leave as much of the git history intact as possible (commits, pull requests, discussion)
+^ We do not work on a private copy of the repository and push code to the public repository.
+We work directly on the public repository.

+^ When making a previously private repository public we leave as much of the git history intact as possible (commits, pull requests, discussion).

-^ all new projects are started as public unless there is a good reason for them to be private
+^ All new projects are started as public unless there is a good reason for them to be private.

 ---